Frequently Asked Questions about Australia

 Crime rates are generally no higher than they are in the US or the UK when it comes to burglaries and other types of crime.
-It does not matter where you choose to settle in Australia, you are unlikely to avoid crime at all but the usually security measures are recommended for homes such as good locks and alarms, and alarms are recommended for cars.
+It is unlikely that expats will be able to avoid crime completely but the usual security measures are recommended for homes such as good locks and alarms, and alarms are recommended for cars.
 Poorer areas of cities are usually the areas with the highest crime rates.

 Where do I get an Australian driving licence?

-Australian driving licences are administered at state/territory level with varying regulations for each.
-You will normally need to get a state licence within three months of taking up residence in the state.
-You are allowed to use your licence from your country of residence in the interim.
-Australians drive on the left hand side of the road.
+Australian driving licences are administered at a state/territory level with varying regulations for each.
+Expats will normally need to get a state licence within three months of taking up residence in the state and can use their foreign licence in the interim.
+Australians drive on the left-hand side of the road.

-What is the standard of healthcare in Australia like?
+What is the standard of healthcare in Australia?